bgebhardt/osx_bin/setup/README.md

 * Set Copy Link to Control-Command-C
 * Set Copy Markdown Link to Control-Command-S
 * Activate iCloud sync to sync links
+* Import in link data if you have a recent backup
 * Set up custom apps

 Update Office apps in scripts tab.
 Change Get Address for each app as follows.